 History students use a different referencing style which is called Humanities and differs from Harvard Referencing as it employs footnotes and a bibliography.
-Guidance on how to cite and reference resources can be found using this link
+Guidance on how to cite and reference resources can be found using the links below.

-Please note that this should only be used by students studying one of the UHI History programmes.
+Please note that these should only be used by students studying one of the UHI History programmes.